PlugShare/slate/source/index.html.md

 # Station

 A physical charging unit installed on the ground or wall.
 In EV industry terms this is also frequently referred to as an EVSE (Electric Vehicle Service Equipment).
 Stations can be network managed.
-Stations frequently support near time availability data.
+Stations frequently support real time availability data.

 ## Object Properties